 And at 1pm, they were randomly assigned to either a “nap” group or “drug” group (i.e. caffeine or placebo).

 The nappers then took a nap (90-minutes max), while the drug group spent that time listening to a book on tape.

-At 4pm, everyone was tested on all three tasks.
+And then at 4pm, everyone was tested on all three tasks.

-The caffeine group reported feeling more alert right before their tests than either the nap or placebo groups.
+When it came to wakefulness, caffeine was the winner, as the caffeine group reported feeling more alert right before their tests than either the nap or placebo groups.

 The limits of caffeine